rogerpadilla/nukak-website/docs/transactions-declarative.md

 ---
-index: 6
+weight: 170
 group: true
 ---

-# :speech_balloon: Declarative Transactions
+# Declarative Transactions

 Both, _declarative_ and _programmatic_ transactions are supported, with the former you can just describe the scope of your transactions, with the later you have more flexibility (hence more responsibility).